AlanFreed/PhysicalFields.jl/README_PhysicalUnits.md

 function isCGS(y::PhysicalUnits)::Bool
 ```

-Test two sets of units `y` and `z` to determine if they represent the same physical unit, but possibly from a different systems of units.
+Test two sets of units `y` and `z` to determine if they represent the same physical unit, but possibly from two different systems of units.
 ```
 function areEquivalent(y::PhysicalUnits, z::PhysicalUnits)::Bool
 ```